-Woman benefits from precision-guided needle to glue shut dangerous and disfiguring blood vessel growthNovember 12th, 2012 in Surgery /
+Woman benefits from precision-guided needle to glue shut dangerous and disfiguring blood vessel growthNovember 12, 2012 in Medicine & Health / Surgery

 (Medical Xpress)—Using a technique performed at Johns Hopkins but rarely elsewhere, imaging specialists and surgeons have successfully used precision, image-guided technology to glue shut a tangle of abnormal blood vessel growths in a 43-year-old woman's upper lip, face and nose.
 Surgery had earlier been ruled out because traditional approaches were considered too risky.